milehighcoder/code-refactor/README.md

 The primary goal of this project was to improve the accessibility of the application while maintaining the functionality and styling that was already in place.
 There were no features additions requested by the agency.
 This was one hundred percent an "under the hood" update.

 ## Challenge #1 - Updated HTML/CSS with Semantic Elements
-The first challenge presented to me was replacing the <div> elements with more legibal 'semantic' elements for accessibility purposes.
+The first challenge presented to me was replacing the 'div' elements with more legibal 'semantic' elements for accessibility purposes.
 This took me some time to figure out as this was my first experience performing this task.
 One of the biggest things I learned through this challenge was that there are more ways than one to write certain lines of code.

 ## Challenge #2 - Consolidated CSS Classes